tmhsplb/opiddailydoc/docs/Infrastructure.md

 It is worth studying these two files.

-The first entity added to the OPIDDaily project was the class Entities\Client.cs.
+The first entity added to the OPIDDaily project was the class `Entities\Client.cs`.
 This entity was connected to the OPIDDDaily data context by the inclusion of the declaration

     public DbSet<Client> Clients { get; set; }